 The lowest possible percentage score entered into a gradebook will be a 40% or the equivalent point value.
 Eligible grades for record keeping purposes are NY (“Not Yet”), NO (“No Opportunity for Credit”) and Z (Indicates lowest possible F = 40%).
 Teachers are encouraged to include text comments when using these grades.
 The NY, NO, and Z will convert to F on report cards and on transcripts.

 All teachers will need to include the Final Exam grade as a component within the semester grade calculation.
 This will occur by adding the final exam as an assignment(s) or category.

 Repeating a Course

-When a student repeats any course the transcript will reflect all courses and all grades.
-The calculation of the grade point average, however, will include only the highest grade for the repeated course.
-Credit will be awarded based only on the highest grade earned.
+When a student repeats any course the transcript will reflect the course and the highest grade earned by the student.
+Credit will be awarded based only on the highest grade earned and the calculation of the grade point average will include only the highest grade for the repeated course.